- Avoid Standing Under Power lines During a Storm:

 - Do Not Attempt Outdoor Electrical Chores During Rainfall:

 You shouldn’t even attempt electrical chores at all if you are not a trained engineer, but if you have to, avoid doing this under the rain.
 Checking fuses should be left for periods where there is no possibility of moisture interfering with your work.
 Also, avoid high altitude during rainfall, as that presents a real danger of lighting strike, so climbing poles during a rainstorm is an absolute BAD IDEA.

 - Make Sure Your Home Is Properly Grounded:

-Earthing or Grounding involves connecting the metallic parts of electric machinery and devices to the earth plate or earth electrode (which is buried in the moisture earth) through a thick conductor wire (which has very low resistance) for safety purpose of minimizing electrocution.
+involves connecting the metallic parts of electric machinery and devices to the earth plate or earth electrode (which is buried in the moisture earth) through a thick conductor wire (which has very low resistance) for safety purpose of minimizing electrocution.
 It is important that all houses are properly grounded to avoid lighting strikes which are very common during the rainy season.

 - Be Very Careful of Water:

 Never touch anything electrical with wet hands or bare feet, always use caution when operating electrical appliances near water sources and all appliances must be discarded immediately if they have been immersed in water.